StanfordBioinformatics/iris/README.md

 Now, we can draw each variant as a line, going from left to right, connecting its corresponding points on each annotation axis.

 This is called <a href="https://en.wikipedia.org/wiki/Parallel_coordinates">parallel coordinates</a>.
-It's good at showing multidimensional data and relationships in 2D.
+It's good at showing multidimensional data and relationships.
 We want to try using it to show variant annotations.

 ### Sources
 - D3 Javascript visualization library: https://d3js.org